secureworks/aristotle/docs/Aristotle.rst

     cvss_v2_temporal (Total: 1130; Enabled: 829; Disabled: 301)
     protocols (Total: 6799; Enabled: 4977; Disabled: 1822)

-If one of more key names are passed, summary info is displayed for those
+If one or more key names are passed, summary info is displayed for those
 keys:

 .. code:: text